zyro23/quartz-monitor/README.md

 If this is set to true, then the names of the triggers will be shown in the list - useful if you have multiple triggers for the same job.

-###showCountdown

-Will add javascript to the page in order to show a countdown to when the job will fire next, unless this is set to 'false'.

-###showTickingClock

-Will add javascript to the page in order to show a clock with the current time, unless this is set to 'false'.